The next time you take a look at your financial statements, consider taking a few minutes to calculate these simple financial ratios.

 There are a lot of ratios that you can track, but to keep from getting overwhelmed, you should stick to tracking a shortlist of ratios.
 These are the ratios you’ll want to have on that shortlist:

 (Net Income + Depreciation) ÷ Total Debt = Cash Flow to Debt Ratio

-Small businesses make money every month, but still have cash flow problems.
+Small businesses make money every month but still have cash flow problems.
 Why?
 Much of their cash is going towards debt repayment.
-This is where the cash flow to debt ratio can be a useful red-flag predictor—since weak cash flow is the main reason for small business failure.
+This is where the cash flow to debt ratio can be a useful red-flag predictor—since weak cash flow is a main reason for small business failure.

 Debt usually doesn’t materialize as a liquidity problem until its due date.
 Maybe you borrowed money from a friend or family member to get your business up and running.
 As long as you’re not making payments, it can be easy to ignore that looming repayment date.
 All of a sudden you need to repay the loan and you don’t have the cash flow to do it.